 - Authorize LeopardWeb pages that may be viewed by a third-party (proxy)

-- Provide a passphrase for a third-party (proxy) to discuss your student information with a Student Service Center Representative.
+- Provide a passphrase for a third-party (proxy) to discuss your student information with a Financial Aid or Student Account staff member

 I am a proxy for more than one student.
 How can I see my student’s information in LeopardWeb?